 If you see SEO through the lens of expense, and find yourself stressing about a campaign that isn’t returning your investment immediately, you’ll likely struggle to see what you’re paying for and may find yourself pulling the plug.
 Which gives your competition a clear path for take-off.

 On the other hand, if you look at the bigger picture and see SEO as the long-term strategy it is, and one that depends on you doing your homework to pick the best SEO agency for you, you’re more likely to stick with it.

 Not that you should follow what others are doing in life, but 82% of marketers in a recent survey reported the effectiveness of SEO as being on the rise.
-While $72 billion is expected to be spent on SEO services throughout 2018.
+While $72 billion was be spent on SEO services throughout 2018, with an expected spend of $80 billion by 2020.
 If you’re ready to join the growing ranks of marketers and businesses seeing the value of connecting to the instant purchasing desires of online consumers, the price of your SEO should reflect the return on investment you wish to achieve.
 The more you put in, the more you stand to take back out.

 What am I paying for?

 The price you pay for SEO determines the time spent working across the range of SEO factors that go into a website ranking on the first page of Google.